Police across America are confronting an inconvenient truth: Drug-sniffing dogs are bad at sniffing out drugs.

 Meanwhile, drug dogs are indeed becoming obsolete—even the few good at their jobs.
 Unless a dog is trained to no longer detect cannabis and only hard drugs of note—which are the hardest to detect—legal states will be full of Fidos pointing out legal pot or harmless cash.

 Some humorless researchers believe that honeybees could actually be used to replace canines in drug detection—no joke.
+Make sure you know drug detection times to CYA in case bees come after you.
 If only the Pentagon had any surplus bee-keepers’ suits.